Trowel/trowel.github.io/pages/documentation/friends-of-trowel/covers/_usage.md

   If you want to remove it, just override the `footer` block.
 </p>

-If you want to add some `modifiers` on the block selector (`.breadcrumb`), you can set the array modifiers with as many modifiers as you need :
+If you want to add some `modifiers` on the block selector (`.cover`), you can set the array modifiers with as many modifiers as you need :

 ```twig{% raw %}
 {% embed "path/to/trowel-covers/src/twig/cover.html.twig" with {